How To Care For Your Cushions

 Where are your cushions made?

 All of our cushions are manufactured by us in our studio, in Britain.
 Our fabrics have been carefully hand selected from the finest UK suppliers and each cushion is adorned with one of our beautifully printed Coates & Warner labels.
 Our labels are manufactured in Britain and made from 100% unbleached natural cotton.
-We also only use British made 100% duck feather pads in our cushions.
+We also only use British made 100% feather pads in our cushions.

 What sizes are your cushions available in?